Chapter 6: Multiple Qubits and Entanglement

 From $\alpha\delta = 0$, either $\alpha = 0$ or $\delta = 0$.
 But if $\alpha = 0$, then $\alpha\gamma = 0 \neq \frac{1}{\sqrt{2}}$.
 If $\delta = 0$, then $\beta\delta = 0 \neq \frac{1}{\sqrt{2}}$.
 There is no solution.
 The state is genuinely entangled - it has no description in terms of individual qubits.

-When two qubits are entangled, they share a correlation that has no classical explanation.
-You cannot describe what "qubit 0 is doing" independently of "qubit 1."
+When two qubits are entangled, you cannot describe "what qubit 0 is doing" independently of qubit 1.
 The system has properties that the parts do not have individually.
 Measuring one qubit instantaneously determines the outcome of measuring the other, regardless of the physical distance between them.

 What entanglement IS NOT

 Entanglement is surrounded by misconceptions.
-Let us clear up the most common ones:
+Let us address the most common ones:

 • It is not faster-than-light communication.
 When Alice measures her entangled qubit, she gets a random result.
-She cannot control what result she gets, so she cannot send a message to Bob by choosing her outcome.
-Bob's local measurement statistics look completely random until he compares notes with Alice (which requires classical communication).
+She cannot control what result she gets, so she cannot send a message to Bob.
+Bob's local measurement statistics look completely random until he compares notes with Alice through a classical channel.

 • It is not a physical connection.
 There is no wire, no field, no signal traveling between entangled particles.
 Entanglement is a property of the joint quantum state, not a force or interaction.

 • It is not like a pair of matching socks.
-A common analogy is: "It's like putting one red sock and one blue sock into two boxes.
+A common analogy: "Put one red sock and one blue sock in two boxes.
 When you open one and see red, you know the other is blue."
 But this analogy is wrong.
-In the sock scenario, the colors were determined when the socks were packed.
-In quantum mechanics, Bell's theorem proves that the outcomes are not predetermined - they are genuinely created at the moment of measurement.
+In the sock scenario, the colors were determined at packing time.
+Bell's theorem proves that quantum outcomes are not predetermined - they are genuinely created at the moment of measurement.

 Predict, Observe, Explain: entanglement in action